Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

         <p>
             The subproject version displayed in the generated documentation.
             In single-project builds, it is used as the project version.
-            In multi-project builds, each subproject <code>moduleVersion</code>
+            In multi-project builds, each subproject's <code>moduleVersion</code>
             is used when aggregating documentation.
         </p>
         <p>Default: Gradle project version</p>